dcunited001/dcunited001.github.io/_posts/2017-10-13-speed-of-thought-social-physics.md

 emerged from the collective unconscious, inspired by the desire to see one another as truly equal before an omnipotent, omniscient being.

-- change to the structure of ideas or to shape people's conception of them
-  - history as a language of ideas we build upon
-  - controlling the truth allows you to constrain the form of context in the minds of others

 <a name="social-circuitry-enables-sociophysical-energy-flows-where-the-superposition-principle-applies-to-circuit-and-network-topologies" />

 ### &#8855; &#8710; &#8968;xi&#8969; [Social Circuitry Enables Sociophysical Energy Flows, Where The Superposition Principle Applies Circuit and Network Topologies.
 All Exist Simultaneously](#social-circuitry-enables-sociophysical-energy-flows-where-the-superposition-principle-applies-to-circuit-and-network-topologies)

 - many networks superimposed onto other, more primary, phsyical and aphysical networks

 - this concept is really an extension of the idea of superposition of particle states to information networks which are composed of